trwaters/FigAxe/README.md

 `Python` version 3.7 or later since *FigAxe* makes use of the `dataclasses` module that was introduced in `Python 3.7`.
 I recommend using an [anaconda distribution](https://www.anaconda.com/), which will automatically install *ipython* and the dependencies, which are *Matplotlib*, *numpy*, and *pylab*.

 ## Quick start ##
 No installation required --- this is just a module.
-Simply clone or download a zip of the repo and then in an ipython window, enter
+Simply clone the repo and then in an ipython window, enter

 ```
 import figaxe